-The deliveries of the updated 2012 GT-R will arrive in North America on time according to Nissan.
+The deliveries of the nissan best selling car 2012 GT-R will arrive in North America on time according to Nissan.
 Despite the earthquake and tsunami in Japan this month, the automaker expects the 620 U.S. dealers that sell the GT-R to get all of their allocated vehicles.

 Already, 70 percent of the 2012 GT-Rs allocated for U.S. dealers are either in the States or are in transit.
 Nissan is confident that production interruptions will have a minimal impact on deliveries.